yukai-yang/parago/README.md

     time.sleep(real)
     print(f'Job {real} finished...')

-# we need some global variable to check if function to be forked can find it
+# we need some global variable to check if the function to be forked can find it
 offset = 1

 # here we go!